rohan1759/promptopia/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Point to Remember:
+## Point to Remember

-In component folder their is two file (1).
-Provider.jsx and
+In component folder their is two file
+- Provider.jsx
-                                      (2).
-SessionProvider.jsx
+- SessionProvider.jsx

 as we know, to get the session data from the server or the client-side, we need to wrap the rootFile into the SessionProvider (Top Level Component) component.